Nzimande to meet NSFAS board to discuss state of readiness for 2024

 Outa drifting away from impartiality

-NSFAS supported about 1.1million students in 2023 with a budget of R47 billion.
-More than 70% of all undergraduate students in public universities and over 90% of students in technical and vocational education and training (TVET) colleges are funded by NSFAS.
+NSFAS supported about 1.1-million students in 2023 with a budget of R47-billion.

+More than 70% of all undergraduate students in public universities and over 90% of students in technical and vocational education and training colleges are funded by NSFAS.